irissorg/writing-analysis-in-social-care/content/02 Thinking about social work writing/index.md

 Through interviews with 70 social workers, researcher observations of 10 weeks of everyday social work practice, 481 days of writing logs kept by social workers and 4,608 texts collected and anonymised – over 1.2 million words of written discourse – they reached a number of key conclusions about social work writing.
 Some of the findings provide hard evidence for claims that are frequently made.

-### A considerable amount of time is being spent on writing.
+### A considerable amount of time is being spent on writing

 Most social workers interviewed said they spend more than 50% of their time on writing but on the basis of observation and logs, considerably more time is spent, with some days involving 90% of time on writing.